 So how do you get up to the crater as a snowboarder?
 Last year, when I made the same ascent, I wore snowshoes while my guide strapped MY snowboard to HIS backpack.
 Love Paolo.
 He belongs in the Etna Hall of Fame.
 When I got to the top, I exchanged snowshoes for my board and down I went, and Paolo was still breathing.
 At the end of the day Paolo suggested I look into buying a split-board if I planned to come back (I think he meant if I ever expected to go up Mount Etna with him again.)

 So this year, with a new guide (Paolo doesn’t reply to my messages anymore), I arrived with a split-board.
 It’s basically a snowboard that splits down the middle to resemble a pair of skis so you can put skins on and go up the mountain with the grown-ups.
-Then when you get to the top, clip the board back together, use the other settings for the bindings, and boom, you’re a hip snowboarder again.
+When you get to the top, clip the board back together, use the other settings for the bindings, and boom, you’re a hip snowboarder again.

 My guide this year was a great guy named Alfio.
 Fortunately he agreed to have my split-board, bindings, and skins delivered to his place in Linguaglossa, and he remembered to bring them with him.
 The only problem was that neither of us knew how to assemble everything, and as a skier, Alfio was particularly challenged.
 When we worked out that spraying marine grease on the bindings was not a better solution to reading the instructions, everything came together.